JohannFaustVIII/SpringCloudPlayground/NOTES.md

 - Level 1 - there are specified endpoints to handle requests
 - Level 2 - HTTP verbs are being used with endpoints (GET, POST, PUT, DELETE)
 - Level 3 - HATEOS, responses contain information about what we can do next (via sending available links inside a response)

+## What is CAP theorem?

+CAP theorem states that any distributed system can have at most two of below three properties.

+- Consistency
+- Availability
+- Partition Tolerance

+Consistency means that value written to one of servers, will be returned by any server in the system.
+Availability means that the server can't ignore a client's request, so there has to be a response.
+Partition Tolerance means that the network will allow to lose many messages between two nodes of the system.

+If distributed system has consistency and availability properties, it can't be partition tolerant, as it is required to keep replication of data and keep system available.

+If distributed system has consistency and partition tolerance properties, it can't be available, because replication of data may take forever.

+If distributed system has availability and partition tolerance, it can't keep consistency, as it has to respond and replication messages may be lost, so false data will be returned.